Posted in History, Schools

 It was constructed at the rear of the playground, one hundred feet from the existing main building.

 “Fruitvale School.
 The Fresh Air School, 5-18-13.”
-The negative shows a group of children, boys and girls, posing in front of what looks like an enclosed porch on the back of the building.
+The negative shows a group of children, boys and girls, posing in front of an enclosed porch on the back of the building.
 Two adult women and a man are standing with the children on a set of stairs leading up to this room.

 OMCA